Confidence sets for phylogenetic trees: Structure

 \subsection{Probability triples}

 Given guarantees of tree mean uniqueness, we turn our attention to their inference.
 To maintain rigor, a number of generalizations need to be specified.
-The use of a underlying probability triple was implicit in \cite{blow2}, though as we look to infer parameters of tree-valued distributions we need to be more explicit.
+In the context of tree-valued Brownian motion, \cite{nye2015convergence} explicitly constructs a $\sigma$-algebra on the metric space of paths in tree space generated by the $\ell_\infty$ metric.
+However, here we require the algebra on the space of trees itself.

-We begin by constructing a $\sigma$-algebra on $\tm$.
-Because \tm is a metric space we have a well-defined concept of open balls, and thus can generate the Borel algebra by their countable unions, intersections and relative compliments.
-By construction this a $\sigma$-algebra.
+We begin by constructing a $\sigma$-algebra on $\tmm$.
+Because \tmm is a metric space we have a well-defined concept of open balls, and can generate the Borel algebra by their countable unions, intersections and relative compliments.
+By construction, this is a $\sigma$-algebra.

-With our $\sigma$-algebra we can now define a measure on this algebra by writing any set in \tm in the form $A = A_0 \cup\left(\bigcup_{i=1}^{(2m-3)!!} A_i\right)$ for $A_i$, $i \geq 1$, a collection of trees wholly contained within an $i$-th enumeration of the topologies, and $A_0$ the collection of trees in $A$ with one or more internal vertices of degree 4 or less (equivalently, trees on the orthant boundaries of \tm).
-We then define $\mu(A) = \sum_{i\geq 1}\mu_B(A_i)$ for $\mu_B$ the Euclidean Borel measure of dimension $m-3$.
+Enumerate the tree topologies $j = 1,\ldots, (2 m+1)!!$.
+With our $\sigma$-algebra we can now define a measure on this algebra by writing any set in \tmm in the form $A = A_0 \cup\left(\bigcup_{j=1}^{(2m+1)!!} A_j\right)$ where $A_j$ is a collection of trees with the $j$-th topology, and $A_0$ is a collection of trees with one or more internal vertices of degree 4 or greater (equivalently, trees on the orthant boundaries of \tmm).
+We then define $\nu(A) = \sum_{j= 1}^{(2 m+1)!!}\nu_B(A_j)$ for $\nu_B$ the Euclidean Borel measure of dimension $m$.
 This preserves $\sigma$-additivity because the Borel measure of any orthant boundary is zero, and there are only finitely many such boundaries.
-While this construction would be sufficient for most purposes, it is not a complete measure space.
-However, its completion may be trivially defined in the usual way (by appending all sets of Borel measure zero) to give an analogue of Lebesgue-measurable sets in \tm, which we call $\mathcal{L}(\tm)$.
-The latter construction will be implicitly used as our $\sigma$-algebra henceforth, and we have a preliminary complete measure space $(\Omega, \mathcal{L}(\tm), \mu)$.
-Finally, for a probability measure $F: \mathcal{L}(\tm) \rightarrow [0,1]$, defined with respect to the volume measure $\mu$, we obtain a probability triple $(\Omega, \mathcal{L}(\tm), F)$.
+This construction is not a complete measure space, so we append all sets of measure zero to give an analogue of Lebesgue-measurable sets in \tmm, which we call $\mathcal{L}(\tmm)$.
+The latter construction will be implicitly used as our $\sigma$-algebra henceforth, and we have a complete measure space $(\Omega, \mathcal{L}(\tmm), \nu)$.
+Finally, for a probability measure $F: \mathcal{L}(\tmm) \rightarrow [0,1]$, defined with respect to the volume measure $\nu$, we obtain a probability triple $(\Omega, \mathcal{L}(\tmm), F)$.